Breeding Location:

 Range and Habitat

-Harris's Sparrow: Breeds in the mixed forest-tundra zones of north-central Canada, from the extreme northwestern reaches of the Northwest Territories to northern Ontario, along the shores of Hudson Bay.
-Spends winters in central U.S., from South Dakota to south Texas.
+Harris's Sparrow: Breeds in the mixed forest-tundra zones of north-central Canada, from the extreme northwestern reaches of the Northwest Territories to the northern tip of Ontario, and along the western shores of Hudson Bay.
+Spends winters in the Great Plains states, from South Dakota to central Texas.

 Breeding and Nesting